MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

 This account is also used by pull-distribution points to download content from a source distribution point in a remote forest.

 Some scenarios no longer require a network access account.
-You can enable the site to use Enhanced HTTP with Azure Active Directory authentication.<!--1358228-->
+You can enable the site to use Enhanced HTTP with Microsoft Entra authentication.<!--1358228-->

 For more information, see [Network access account](accounts.md#network-access-account).